...

 Meet Simba and Tiko

-Simba, my nine-week-old orange tabby, is the slower, more cautious kitten of the duo.
-He’s still learning bite inhibition and often lags behind his brother, Tiko.
-Simba carries some health issues we’re diligently working through, but his gentle nature and perseverance are truly inspiring.
 Then there’s Tiko, my fourteen-week-old gray tabby, the strategic ambusher.
-Tiko is the thinker, the agile one, and the affectionate leader of their little team.
-Despite being the larger and older of the two, Tiko often shows Simba the way, teaching him the ropes of kitten life.
+Tiko is the thinker, the agile one, the affectionate leader of their little team.
+Even though he’s the bigger, older one, he often shows Simba the way and teaches him the ropes of kitten life.

 Lesson One: Patience is a Virtue